SundayMba/alx-system_engineering-devops/README.md

-#ALX-software engineering
+#Shell basics
-this is the root directory
+this file describe how to work with shell and the terminals